tomstorey/c1600re/README.md

 Full documentation is provided in the 68360 User Manual.

-## Peripherals and External Registers
+## External Peripherals and Registers
-Peripheral and registers external to the 68360 itself are mapped at locations in the 0x0D0XXXXX address space.
+Peripherals and registers external to the 68360 itself are mapped at locations in the 0x0D0XXXXX address space.
 Registers within this address space use CS3/.

 **Important Notes:**
-Further experimentation has revealed that only the 0x0D08XXXX window is enabled by default.
-While investigating the PCMCIA controller, and using my own monitor, I was unable to read any of the PCMCIA controller registers located at 0x0D030000, simply resulting in a bus error.
-Therefore I believe that there is more initialisation work to be done to enable additional windows.
-TODO
+A modification is required to the signal which is routed to pin 31 of the ROM sockets, and this has side effects for other parts of the router.
+Refer to the [Boot ROMs](#boot-roms) section for more details.

 ### WIC Slot
 WAN Interface Cards (WICs) are Cisco proprietary modules that provide various different ..
 WAN interfaces.
 These would traditionally have been serial for frame relay, ISDN, DSL, modem, etc.